-With share value we are still limited to the capital invested in the firm.
+Table I. FoE's financial performance (2014) The performance measure used here is share value.
+But with share value, we are still limited to the capital invested in the firm.
 However, the perspective must be widened.
-The International Integrated Reporting Council (IIRC) is conceptually following this idea, with defining that "financial capital, manufactured capital, intellectual capital, human capital, social and relationship capital, and natural capital represent the stores of value that are the basis of an organization's value creation" (IIRC, 2013).
-The next step would be to establish a nexus must between corporate performance and the usage of each of these types of capital.
+The International Integrated Reporting Council (IIRC) is conceptually following this idea by defining that "financial capital, manufactured capital, intellectual capital, human capital, social and relationship capital, and natural capital represent the stores of value that are the basis of an organization's value creation" (International Integrated Reporting Committee, 2013).
+The next step would be to establish a nexus between corporate performance and the usage of each of these types of capital.
 This has not yet been taken up by the IIRC due to the lack of wide-ranging monetary data for any other than financial capital and manufactured capital.
-It takes wonder why the private sector has not called on national statistical bureaus for a more comprehensive treatment of public goods in the national accounts.
+It takes wonder why the private sector has not called for a more comprehensive treatment of public goods in the national statistical bureaus.
 Even though there is significant statistical work around on how to join public goods issues with sustainable development, the valuation and measurement problems are not treated in a uniform way throughout all the institutions which deal with the topic.
 We will come back to the dilemma of public goods valuation in the next section.